-Wild-type C. thermocellum has been shown to maintain a high NADPH pool (add citation).
-Thus, we do not believe there are cofactor stability issues with modifying the cofactor dependencies of enzymes.
-We would also like to bring the reviewers notice to the fact that spontaneous mutations have been known to change cofactor specificity of reactions.
+NADPH is generally used as a cofactor for enzymes involved in biosynthesis.
+Thus, using NADPH as a cofactor for fermentation reactions has the potential to reduce its availability for biosynthesis.
+Taken to extremes, this could be problematic, however wild-type C. thermocellum produces high levels of cell biomass, and reducing this value slightly might have a beneficial impact on biofuel yield.
+Previously, we have observed that introducing NADPH-ADH activity increases ethanol production.

 Ethanol toxicity has been thought to occur due to cell membrane leaking and possibly enzyme inhibition or unfolding.
 How do you know these factors are not involved in this case with C. thermocellum?

-We agree with the reviewer on the possible impacts of ethanol toxicity.
-C. thermocellum experiences the toxic effects of ethanol at around xx M concentrations (cite).
-However, C. thermocellum stops growing and producing ethanol at a much lower ethanol concentration, referred to titer gap due to the gap between toxic levels of ethanol and the level at which growth and ethanol production is affected (cite).
+Wild type C. thermocellum can initiate growth in ethanol concentrations only up to about 20 g/l.
+Inhibition of thermophiles by low levels of ethanol (3-4%) is thought to be due to enzyme inhibition, while inhibition at higher levels (4-8%) may be due to membrane effects.

 After learning that T. saccharolyticum has more favorable metabolism for ethanol production, which organism should be engineered?
 Shouldn’t the favorable characteristics of C. thermocellum be applied to T. saccharolyticum and not vice-versa?

 A major advantage of C. thermocellum’s metabolism is its ability to solubilize cellulose.
+The reviewer raises an interesting point, but that is really a topic for a different paper.
+See Currie et al. 2013 for a discussion of some of the pitfalls of this approach.

 It is somewhat unclear what conclusions are being made, and I feel there is plenty of room to establish metabolic and organismal guidelines for ethanol production based on the thermodynamic analysis.
 Some example questions follow….
 Metabolic interventions for C. thermocellum were found, but can these be implemented?
 If so, what are the expected improvements in production?

+We are currently working on implementing some of the suggestions presented in this paper.
+Once we have created these strains, and collected metabolite data from them, we plan to revisit this analysis.

 Is the metabolic engineering strategy too difficult for this organism?

+We have generated several different engineered strains of C. thermocellum with a half-dozen or more genetic modifications, so the set of three modifications proposed in this work is certainly reasonable.

 Should continuous ethanol stripping during fermentation be used over metabolic engineering?

+Ethanol stripping does not improve ethanol titer, indeed its purpose is to keep ethanol titer low.
+Rather, ethanol stripping increases volumetric productivity.
+While this approach has merit, and has indeed been investigated by the Lynd group for C. thermocellum fermentations, improving titer via metabolic engineering also has merit and would be less expensive to implement if successful.

 Or, does this analysis suggest C. thermocellum is not the best candidate for ethanol production?

+Wild type C. thermocellum is not very good at producing ethanol, but we’re hoping to change this.
+For example, there is a fundamental tradeoff between energy conservation and thermodyanamic driving force.
+We may need to disrupt some of C. thermocellum’s energy conservation strategies to improve ethanol titer.

 Should candidate organisms for ethanol production have a set of core metabolic characteristics to be considered for further engineering?
 If so, what are they?
 Can libraries of organisms (especially thermophiles) be scanned for these characteristics?

-<Answer>
+Most organisms that produce ethanol at high titer use a pathway for converting pyruvate to ethanol that involves the pyruvate decarboxylase reaction.
+There are only one or two examples of organisms that can produce ethanol at high titer using the pyruvate ferredoxin oxidoreductase pathway.
+With so few examples, it’s hard to draw general conclusions.

 -Reviewer 3